MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 Last night's thoughts, and my talk with Nhi, stopped me from blaming him.
 Instead, I saw clearly: we were truly incompatible.
 Tân could never understand my madness.
 Tân never needed my presence to feel loved the way I did.
 To him, not talking much, not meeting often, not listening deeply — was all normal.
 Our love languages, our needs, were simply too different.

 Tân always told me these differences were trivial and unavoidable, that we could handle them.
 But this time, I knew it was bigger than Tân believed.
 I decided to end this relationship.
 I felt that this was the calmest moment of all moments I decided to break up with him.
 And I was sure.
-This time, I chose to follow my intuition instead of his persuasion.
+This time, I chose to follow my inner voice instead of his.

 _Today_, I had a trip to Thủy Châu Ecotourism with Hoàng and Tân.
 It was a long trip, from 8AM to 3PM.
 I had to go home to lend Nhi my motorbike, so Tân said, "Maybe we cannot talk" (even though yesterday Tân said that we would talk tomorrow after the trip).
 So, I reluctantly but calmly said OK.
 To be honest, I was disappointed.
 We ended up with no arrangement to solve the problem.